What are the different assisted living levels of care and which one is right?

 “Staff at this level are typically trained to handle more complex medical needs,” notes Cromwell.
 “Additionally, the environment may be designed to accommodate residents with higher levels of physical or cognitive impairment.”

-“The levels of care in assisted living vary depending on the state and the facility,” explains Merle Griff, founder and CEO of SarahCare, and host of the podcast “Caught Between Generations.”
-“Though most have between two and six.”
+It’s important to note, however, that while basic, intermediate and advanced are the three most common assisted living levels of care, some facilities may break theirs out differently.
+“The levels of care in assisted living vary depending on the state and the facility, though most have between two and six,” explains Merle Griff, founder and chief executive officer of SarahCare, and host of the podcast “Caught Between Generations.”

 Enhanced levels of care in assisted living facilities, or “advanced services,” refer to specialized supports that go beyond the basic in order to address more complex health and cognitive needs, notes Cromwell.
 “These services are designed to provide higher levels of care for residents who require more intensive or specialized attention,” she explains.